hantsy/spring6-sandbox/docs/jakarta-data.md

 }
 ```

-And add the following method into `PostRepository` interface.
+And add a `deleteAll` method as below into `PostRepository` interface.

 ```java
 @Delete